 The cost of separated PT billing and scheduling isn't theoretical.
 It shows up as denied claims for unauthorized visits, eligibility errors caught after the fact, duplicate data entry between systems, and weekly reconciliation work that doesn't need to exist.

 The fix is software where both modules read from the same source of truth, where eligibility and authorization run in real time, and where AI handles the workflows that humans used to.
-SPRY delivers all of that on one platform, with end-to-end AI prior authorization, a rehab-native AI scribe, integrated claim scrubbing, and published pricing — backed by the #1 ranking in the 2026 Black Book Research Ambulatory EHR category for PT and OT.
+SPRY delivers all of that on one platform, with end-to-end AI prior authorization, a rehab-native AI scribe, integrated claim scrubbing, and published pricing — backed by the #1 ranking in Black Book Research's Ambulatory EHR category for PT and OT.

 Book a SPRY demo and run the 7-test evaluation live.